+To access IQ streaming submenu, go to main menu MEASURE > IQ CAPTURE > CAPTURE MODE > Streaming.

-MEASURE × IQ CAPTURE ← START STREAM: Touch this button to start IQ data streaming from the selected output port.
+START STREAM: Touch this button to start IQ data streaming from the selected output port.
 When streaming is initiated, this button changes to STOP STREAM and can be touched to stop the stream.

-START STREAM CAPTURE MODE: Selects the IQ capture mode: CAPTURE MODE Single for a one-time capture to internal or external (USB) storage (refer to "SETUP Menu" on page 3-61) Streaming 🔹 Continuous for capture to internal or external (USB) storage (refer to "SETUP Menu" on page 3-61) CAPTURE BW • Streaming for continuous IQ data streaming out of the Ethernet, USB, or Data Out port.
-SAMPLE RATE 200 MHz CAPTURE BW: IQ capture bandwidth is the frequency range of data to be collected for the duration of the IQ length.
+CAPTURE MODE: Selects the IQ capture mode:

+- Single for a one-time capture to internal or external (USB) storage (refer to "SETUP Menu" on page 3-63) - Continuous for capture to internal or external (USB) storage (refer to "SETUP Menu" on page 3-63) - Streaming for continuous IQ data streaming out of the Ethernet, USB, or Data Out port.

+CAPTURE BW: IQ capture bandwidth is the frequency range of data to be collected for the duration of the IQ length.
 IQ capture bandwidth and sampling rate are linked and are selected from the same dialog.

-TIMESTAMPS 🤍 SAMPLE RATE: Sets the IQ sampling rate of data to be collected for the duration of the IQ length.
-IQ sampling rate and capture bandwidth are linked and are selected from the لې IQ TRIGGER ↓ same dialog.
-SAMPLE FORMAT TIMESTAMPS: Toggles data collection timestamps on or off (Refer to the IQ Capture/Streaming Measurement Guide, PN: 10580-00490).
-32-bit Float 🔹 IQ TRIGGER: Opens "IQ TRIGGER Menu" on page 3-65 OUTPUT PORT Ethernet - SAMPLE FORMAT: Sets the sampling bit format (32-bit floating decimal, 32-, 16-, 10-, or 8-bit integers).
-DATA OUT FORMAT OUTPUT PORT: Selects the output port to stream the IQ data.
-IQC DATA OUTPUT FORMAT: Selects the data out format of IQC or PCIe.
+SAMPLE RATE: Sets the IQ sampling rate of data to be collected for the duration of the IQ length.
+IQ sampling rate and capture bandwidth are linked and are selected from the same dialog.

+TIMESTAMPS: Toggles data collection timestamps on or off (Refer to the IQ Capture/Streaming Measurement Guide, PN: 10580-00490).

+IQ TRIGGER: Opens "IQ TRIGGER" on page 3-68

+SAMPLE FORMAT: Sets the sampling bit format to one of the following options:

+- 32-bit Float (IQ)

+- 32-bit Int (IQ)

+- 16-bit Int (IIQQ)

+- 16-bit Int (IQIQ)

+- 10-bit Int (IIIQQQ)

+- 8-bit Int (IIIIQQQQ)

+CAPTURE SIGNING: IQ files will not be signed for use with MX280005A, when toggled off.

+STORAGE DEVICE: Sets the capture file save location.
+You can select Internal or one of the available USB ports when storage media is detected.
+Note that the storage device option will be only USB as internal memory storage is not supported on devices installed with Secure Data Option 7.

+OUTPUT PORT: Selects the output port to stream the IQ data.

+Figure 3-51.
+IQ STREAMING Submenu

+DATA OUTPUT FORMAT: Selects the data out format of IQC or PCIe.
 IQC is the default format and is intended for use with the MA25424A IQ Data Converter (Refer to the IQ Capture/Streaming Measurement Guide, PN: 10580-00490).
 PCIe is intended for use with the MA25101A IQ Streaming PCIe kit (refer to the MA25101A User Guide, PN: 10580-00476).
-Note that changing to PCIe will require the application to reload and the analyzer will be unresponsive during that time.
-Figuro 3.49 IO STREA COMBINE FILES: IQ streams are captured in individual files that are combined once the stream stops.
+Note that changing to PCIe will require the mode to reload and the analyzer will be unresponsive during that time.

+COMBINE FILES: IQ streams are captured in individual files that are combined once the stream stops.
 When this toggle is on, files will be concatenated by the instrument at the end of the stream into one file.
 This can be time consuming depending on the stream time.
-You can also save the streams as individual files and use the "IQ Streaming Tool" on page 3-66 to combine the files.
+You can also save the streams as individual files and use the "IQ Streaming Tool" on page 3-69 to combine the files.

-Figure 3-49.
-IQ STREAMING Menu
+Figure 3-51.
+IQ STREAMING Submenu